 This beach is dotted with cafes and restaurants offering some great authentic cuisines and flavours from different parts of the world.
 Williamstown beach restaurants are very popular and draw a big crowd on the weekend, making them an attraction in themselves.

-If you are planning to have a swim and sample the Williamstown Beach cafes, bakeries and eateries nearby – a couple of hours might not be sufficient time to cover it all!
+If you are planning to have a swim and sample the Williamstown Beach cafes, bakeries and eateries nearby – a couple of hours might not be sufficient time to cover it all as there are lots of things to do in Williamstown Victoria!
 We have prepared a full-day trip guide for you which includes some key attractions and must-dos so that your trip to Williamstown beach is a memorable one.

 Enjoy a good picnic with your family and friends